microsoft/PowerToys/doc/releases/0.82.0/tests-checklist-jaime.md

    - [ ] Open Advanced Paste window with hotkey, click Clipboard history, and click any entry (but first).
 Observe that entry is put on top of clipboard history.
 Check OS clipboard history (Win+V), and confirm that the same entry is on top of the clipboard.
    - [ ] Open Settings and Disable clipboard history.
 Open Advanced Paste window with hotkey and observe that Clipboard history button is disabled.
  * Disable Advanced Paste, try different Advanced Paste hotkeys and confirm that it's disabled and nothing happens.

+## Localization
+ Change the Windows language to a language different than English.
+Then verify if the following screens change their language:
+ - [ ] System tray menu items
+ - [ ] Settings
+ - [ ] OOBE (What's new)
+ - [ ] Keyboard Manager Editor
+ - [ ] Color Picker (check the tooltips)
+ - [ ] FancyZones Editor
+ - [ ] Power Rename (new WinUI 3 may not be localized)
+ - [ ] PowerToys Run ("Start typing" string is localized, for example)
+ - [ ] Image Resizer
+ - [ ] Shortcut Guide (Windows controls are localized)
+ - [ ] File Explorer menu entries for Image Resizer, Power Rename and FileLocksmith
+ - [ ] Hosts File Editor
+ - [ ] File Locksmith
+ - [ ] Registry Preview
+ - [ ] Environment Variables

+## Color Picker
+* Enable the Color Picker in settings and ensure that the hotkey brings up Color Picker
+  - [ ] when PowerToys is running unelevated on start-up
+  - [ ] when PowerToys is running as admin on start-up
+  - [ ] when PowerToys is restarted as admin, by clicking the restart as admin button in the settings
+- [ ] Change `Activate Color Picker shortcut` and check the new shortcut is working
+- [ ] Try all three `Activation behavior`s(`Color Picker with editor mode enabled`, `Editor`, `Color Picker only`)
+- [ ] Change `Color format for clipboard` and check if the correct format is copied from the Color picker
+- [ ] Try to copy color formats to the clipboard from the Editor
+- [ ] Check `Show color name` and verify if color name is shown in the Color picker
+- [ ] Enable one new format, disable one existing format, reorder enabled formats and check if settings are populated to the Editor
+- [ ] Select a color from the history in the Editor
+- [ ] Remove color from the history in the Editor
+- [ ] Open the Color Picker from the Editor
+- [ ] Open Adjust color from the Editor
+- [ ] Check Color Picker logs for errors

+## Shortcut Guide
+ * Run PowerToys as user:
+   - [ ] Verify `Win + Shift + /` opens the guide
+   - [ ] Change the hotkey to a different shortcut (e.g. `Win + /`) and verify it works
+   - [ ] Set Shortcut Guide to start with a Windows key press and verify it works.
+ * Restore the `Win + Shift + /` hotkey.
+   - [ ] Open the guide and close it pressing `Esc`
+   - [ ] Open the guide and close it pressing and releasing the `Win` key
+ * With PowerToys running as a user, open an elevated app and keep it on foreground:
+   - [ ] Verify `Win + Shift + /` opens the guide
+   - [ ] Verify some of the shortcuts shown in the guide work and the guide is closed when pressed

+## Always on Top
+ - [ ] Pin/unpin a window, verify it's topmost/not topmost.
+ - [ ] Pin/unpin a window, verify the border appeared/disappeared.
+ - [ ] Switch virtual desktop, verify border doesn't show up on another desktop.
+ - [ ] Minimize and maximize pinned window, verify the border looks as usual.
+ - [ ] Change border color and thickness.
+ - [ ] Verify if sound is played according to the sound setting.
+ - [ ] Exclude app, try to pin it.
+ - [ ] Exclude already pinned app, verify it was unpinned.
+ - [ ] Try to pin the app in the Game Mode.

+## Screen Ruler
+ * Enable Screen Ruler.
+Then:
+   - [ ] Press the activation shortcut and verify the toolbar appears.
+   - [ ] Press the activation shortcut again and verify the toolbar disappears.
+   - [ ] Disable Screen Ruler and verify that the activation shortuct no longer activates the utility.
+   - [ ] Enable Screen Ruler and press the activation shortcut and verify the toolbar appears.
+   - [ ] Select the close button in the toolbar and verify it closes the utility.
+ * With Screen Ruler enabled and activated:
+   - [ ] Use the Bounds utility to measure a zone by dragging with left-click.
+Verify right click dismisses the utility and that the measurement was copied into the clipboard.
+   - [ ] Use the Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
+Verify that right-click dismisses the utility.
+   - [ ] Use the Horizontal Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
+Verify that right-click dismisses the utility.
+   - [ ] Use the Vertical Spacing utility to measure something and verify that left-click copies the measurement to the clipboard.
+Verify that right-click dismisses the utility.
+   - [ ] While using a Spacing utility, verify that using the mouse scroll wheel will adjust pixel color tolerance while measuring.
+   - [ ] Open mspaint and draw 1px-thick straight line, also click with a pencil to draw a single pixel.
+In any Spacing mode, verify that one of line's dimension is 1, and pixel's dimensions are 1x1.
+ * In a multi-monitor setup with different dpis on each monitor:
+   - [ ] Verify that the utilities work well on each monitor, with continuous mode on and off.
+   - [ ] Without any window opened and a solid color as your background, verify the horizontal spacing matches the monitor's pixel width.
+   - [ ] Move your mouse back and forth around the edge of two monitors really quickly in each mode - verify nothing is broken.

+ * Test the different settings and verify they are applied:
+   - [ ] Activation shortcut
+   - [ ] Continous mode
+   - [ ] Per color channel edge detection
+   - [ ] Pixel tolerance for edge detection
+   - [ ] Draw feet on cross
+   - [ ] Line color

+## Quick Accent
+ * Enable Quick Accent and open notepad.
+Then:
+   - [ ] Press `a` and the left or right arrow and verify the accent menu appears and adds the accented letter you've selected.
+Use left and arrow keys to cycle through the options.
+   - [ ] Press `a` and the space key and verify the accent menu appears and adds the accented letter you've selected.
+Use <kbd>Space</kbd> to navigate forward, <kbd>Space</kbd> + <kbd>Shift</kbd> to navigate backward.
+   - [ ] Disable Quick Accent and verify you can no longer add accented characters through Quick Accent.
+ * Test the different settings and verify they are applied:
+   - [ ] Activation key
+   - [ ] Language (for example, Currency has no accents for 'a' but has for 's')
+   - [ ] Toolbar position (test every option, some had issues before)
+   - [ ] Input delay
+   - [ ] Exclude some apps.
+Verify that Quick Accent is not activated for them.
+   - [ ] Sort characters by frequency.
+   - [ ] Always start on the first character when using left/right arrows as activation method.

+## Command Not Found
+ * Go to Command Not Found module settings
+ - [ ] If you have PowerShell 7.4 installed, confirm that Install PowerShell 7.4 button is not visible and PowerShell 7.4 is shown as detected.
+If you don't have PowerShell 7.4, Install it by clicking the button and confirm that it's properly installed.
+Check Installation logs text box bellow and confirm there are no errors.
+ - [ ] If you have Microsoft.WinGet.Client installed, confirm that Install Microsoft.WinGet.Client button is not visible and Microsoft.WinGet.Client is shown as detected.
+If you don't have Microsoft.WinGet.Client, Install it by clicking the button and confirm that it's properly installed.
+Check Installation logs text box bellow and confirm there are no errors.
+ - [ ] Install the Command Not Found module.
+Check Installation logs text box bellow and confirm there are no errors.
+Check PowerShell 7 $PROFILE file and confirm Import-Module command is added there.
+Start new PowerShell 7.4 session and execute "powertoys" (or "atom").
+Confirm that suggestion is given to install powertoys (or atom) winget package.
+(If suggestion is not given, try running the same command few more times, it might take some time for the first time to load the module).
+Check Installation logs text box bellow and confirm there are no errors.
+ - [ ] Uninstall the module.
+Check Installation logs text box bellow and confirm there are no errors.
+Check PowerShell 7 $PROFILE file and confirm Import-Module command is removed.
+Start new PowerShell 7.4 session and confirm no errors are shown on start.
+ - [ ] Install module again.
+Uninstall PowerToys.
+Check PowerShell 7 $PROFILE file and confirm Import-Module command is removed after installer is done.